 This quote is so good because it’s the latest manifestation of Joker’s goal to turn Gotham against Batman, only this time, he’s doing it in the service of keeping Batman “in the game,” so to speak.
 Because without Batman, what would he do with himself?

 3. “Why so serious?”

 In a prior scene, Joker offs one of Gambol’s men as a show of force.
-He does this primarily to establish dominance, and of course, Gambol takes it personally.
-So he puts out a bounty on whoever brings the clown to him dead or alive.
+He does this primarily to establish dominance, and Gambol takes it personally.
+So he puts out a bounty on whoever brings the clown to him, dead or alive.

-See, Joker just so happens to be playing another joke on Gambol in order to get him by surprise.
+See, Joker just so happens to be playing another joke on Gambol to get him by surprise.

 The following scene takes place, which leads to what is probably the most iconic line from the film:

 “The Joker: “You wanna know how I got these scars?
 My father, was a drinker, and a fiend.
 And one night, he goes off crazier than usual.
 Mommy gets the kitchen knife to defend herself.
 He doesn’t like that.
 Not.
 One.
 Bit.
 So, me watching, he takes the knife to her, laughing while he does it.
 He turns to me and says, “Why so serious?”
 Comes at me with the knife.
 “WHY SO SERIOUS?”
 He sticks the blade in my mouth… “Let’s put a smile on that face… why so serious?”

 After turning to stare at the rest of Gambol’s men, he twists the knife in Gambol’s mouth and kills him.